epccs/Driver/K3/README.md

 ```
         Boost converter with 300mA pk input current limit.
         Boost leaves 200mA of a USB input for an Uno or ilk.
-        Capacitor to hold a charge for delivery durring latching.
+        Capacitor holds a charge for latching.
 ```